AlperDog/Real-Time-IoT-Dashboard/README.md

 ## 🙏 Acknowledgments

-- Chart.js for excellent charting library
+- **React** team for the amazing frontend framework
+- **Node.js** community for the robust backend runtime
-- Socket.io for real-time communication
+- **Socket.IO** for real-time communication
-- Tailwind CSS for utility-first styling
-- React Query for server state management
+- **Chart.js** for data visualization
-- Framer Motion for smooth animations
+- **Tailwind CSS** for utility-first styling

 ## 📞 Support

+If you have any questions or need help:

-For support and questions, please open an issue on GitHub or contact the maintainers.
+- Create an issue on GitHub
+- Check the documentation
+- Review the code examples

 ---

-**Built with ❤️ for VIZIO AI FullStack Developer Interview**
+**Built with ❤️ for IoT enthusiasts and developers**